virgantara/text-mining/README.md

-# Text classification using Java
+# Text classification using Java and Naive Bayes

 Steps:
 A. Preprocessing